dojo/widgets/src/chip/README.md

-# @dojo/widgets/chip widget
+# @dojo/widgets/chip

-Dojo's `Chip` widget allows content and particularly user inputs to be displayed more clearly and enables interaction such as removing entered values or clicking them to trigger some action
+Dojo's `Chip` widget allows information and user inputs to be displayed as a single compact entity.
+Supported interactions include removing a chip or clicking them to trigger an action.

 ## Features